Emotional Wellbeing & Mental Health

 During their time with us, we want to equip our young people with the tools to lead a happy, healthy and fulfilling life.
 We achieve this through our strong sense of community, PSHE curriculum, pastoral support, intervention, extensive range of extra-curricular activities and by keeping wellbeing as a top priority.

 At FHES, we are fortunate to work with Eikon who developed the 'Head Smart Programme' to train students to promote wellbeing through becoming Wellbeing Ambassadors.
-Our Wellbeing Ambassador educate other students on what wellbeing is, the fact that you can improve it and what ways there are to improve it.
+Our Wellbeing Ambassadors educate other students on what wellbeing is, the fact that you can improve it and what ways there are to improve it.
 This is done through presentations, conversations and events/publicity around the school.
 Wellbeing Ambassadors are not 121 mentors or mental health experts but we have these, if needed.

 All students will go through highs and lows in their teenage years so we have the following additional support in school;